RyojiK74/bevy-recipes/recipes/README.md

 # Recipes

-These are recipes for bevy game engine.
+These are recipes for bevy game engine.<br />
 I just made them for fun and for learning, so I will not assure the codes work properly.

 ## How to run

-First, search for the recipe path you want to run in `Cargo.toml` file.
+First, search for the recipe path you want to run in `Cargo.toml` file.<br />
 And replace the name of the recipe in the following commands.

 ```sh